Robert Ackrill: Harrogate

-When stationer and printer William Dawson started up Harrogate's first newspaper, The Harrogate Herald, in May 1847, Ackrill was hired as editor, although he was still livng in Leeds.
+When stationer and printer William Dawson started up Harrogate's first newspaper, The Harrogate Herald, in May 1847, Ackrill was hired as editor, although he was still living in Leeds.
 He was "the first shorthand writer to give reports of local proceedings".
 He was then aged 30 years, and it was not long before he bought the paper from Dawson.
 It was a humble beginning for a newspaper owner, with the paper being transported to Harrogate from its printer in Leeds by mule and cart.
 On one occasion the mule "went lame" and the drivers had to pull the cart.
 He subsequently founded the Herald Printing Works in Harrogate.

 By 1871, Ackrill was describing himself as a letterpress printer, and master of eight men and five boys.
 Ackrill was a Liberal who took part in local political activity, so when he purchased the Herald from Dawson, that newspaper' began a rivalry with the town's other paper, the Conservative Harrogate Advertiser, which was founded 1836 and run by Thomas Hollins.
 When the Advertiser became too successful in the 1870s, Ackrill bought it as a sister paper to the Herald, and founded Ackrill Newspapers.
 He expanded the business and bought The Ripon Gazette, and also founded The Bedale and Northallerton Times, The Pateley Bridge and Nidderdale Herald, and The Knaresborough Post, "all of which newspapers became ... the recognised local organ of their respective districts".
-Of those newspapers, the Harrogate Advertiser (incorporatiing The Ripon Gazette, The Pateley Bridge and Nidderdale Herald and The Knaresborough Post) still exists.
+Of those newspapers, the Harrogate Advertiser (incorporating The Ripon Gazette, The Pateley Bridge and Nidderdale Herald and The Knaresborough Post) still exists.
 As of 2018, The Bedale and Northallerton Times still existed as The Thirsk, Bedale and Northallerton Times, a weekly with a tiny circulation.

 Ackrill was a benefactor to Harrogate, and "did good service to Liberalism as a journalist during the Corn Law agitation, and for many years afterwards".
 For a long time before the end of his career, he was "designated the "father of reporters" in Yorkshire, and The Athaenium called him "one of the oldest of provincial journalists".

 Robert Ackrill spawned a dynasty which kept Ackrill Newspapers running for a long time.
 In 1878, Ackrill's editor for the Herald, William Hammond Breare, married Ellen, Ackrill's daughter.
 Breare edited the Herald for fifty years, and members of the Breare family remained involved with the paper for at least a hundred years.
 Ackrill's son Jack was proprietor of Ackrill Newspapers by 1881, and was involved with the business until 1915.
 Robert Ackrill Breare, son of W.H.
 Breare and Ellen Ackrill, ran Ackrill Newspapers until 1955, when his son William Robert Ackrill Breare took over.
 Robert Roddick Ackrill Breare was the last of the dynasty to run the company, from 1957 to around 1985, when the company was sold to United Newspapers.
 The company name survived under various ownerships until its last incarnation was incorporated on 12 May 1982, and dissolved on 5 November 2020.